TomK32/RobAWilkinson.github.io/_posts/2015-03-17-CSS-Selectors-Specificity.markdown

 We started off with just adding a link to a style sheet and using `*` to change the color of every element on the page to a red color just to make sure that everyone had a stylesheet linked.

-Then we transitioned to using element, class, and id selectors.
+Then we transitioned to using `element`, `class`, and `id` selectors.
 I gave the students a list of properties that we implemented on different elements.

 To try to keep it interesting for the people who had experience with CSS before I talked a little about CSS3 transitions and transforms.